-23398.
-Those municipal and justice court districts in the affected county or counties which are located within the boundaries of the proposed county immediately prior to its creation shall continue in existence for all purposes in the proposed county with the same name, judges, officers, attaches, and other employees.
+- SEC. \\\\.
+Section 23398 of the Government Code is amended to read: - 23398.
+Those municipal and justice court districts in the affected county or - counties which are located within the boundaries of the proposed county - immediately prior to its creation shall continue in existence for all purposes in the - 35 proposed county with the same name, judges, officers, attaches, and other - 36 employees.

 Comment.
 Section 23398 is amended to reflect elimination of the justice court.
 Cal.
 Const. art.
-VI, \S 1, 5(b).
+VI, §§ 1, 5(b).

-Gov't Code § 23579 (amended).
+39 Gov't Code § 23579 (amended).
 Municipal courts in consolidated counties

-23579.
-Those municipal and justice court districts in the affected counties immediately prior to consolidation shall continue in existence for all purposes in the consolidated county with the same name, judges, officers, attaches and other employees.
+- 23579.
+Those municipal and justice court districts in the affected counties immediately prior to consolidation shall continue in existence for all purposes in the consolidated county with the same name, judges, officers, attaches and other employees. - Comment.

-Comment.
 Section 23579 is amended to reflect elimination of the justice court.
 Cal.
 Const. art.
-VI, \S 1, 5(b).
+VI, §§ 1, 5(b).